sysaulab/libseedy/src/README.md

 # libseedy's source code

-- common.h: Defines common macros, detect features and provides portable-ish stdint.h.
+- common.h: Defines common macros, detect features and provides a portable stdint.h definitions.
 - libseedy16.h: 16 bit header

 ## History

 It was new year's eve and I was returning from Yellowknife.
 I was listening to a podcast about cryptography.
 A bird flying in the sky inspired me to theorize about the nature of unpredictability ny imagining the turbulences behind the wings.

 It seemed to me that loose concurrency would be key to achieve my goal.
 Could I replicate it using software?
 The image that appeared in my head was one of a system that was interdependent and loosely coupled.
 Un-coordinated race conditions offers the possibility of loose coupling by intersecting each thread's input with another's output through a shared pointer.

 ## Algorithm and characteristics